| History This patient had about a six-month history of weight loss

 of those problems.
 His main problems were horrendous fatigue

 and some diarrhea.
 He was bedridden after two weeks of chemotherapy.
+Predictors of irinotecan toxicity It might have been a suboptimal decision to enroll this

 patient on the clinical trial.
 In clinical research, the performance